ConnectingApps/DncWireMockDemo/README.md

 ````
 ### .NET 5 Support

-.NET 5 Support has been added.
+.NET 5 is supported.
 An example of .NET 5 usage can be found [here](https://github.com/ConnectingApps/DncWireMockDemo/tree/master/50/ConnectingApps.IntegrationFixture50Tests.NuGet).
 This is how your `ItemGroup` element in your csproj should look like.

 ````xml
 <ItemGroup>